What we do

 Good and Ready Week 2020

-We'd like to thank New Zealand Post for supporting this initiative, and helping Aotearoa get Good and Ready!
+Good and Ready Week 2020 is over!
+Thanks to everyone, including New Zealand Post and the Hurricanes for supporting this initiative, and helping Aotearoa get Good and Ready.

 New Zealand Red Cross encourages you to take these simple steps today to be good and ready for future disasters: connect, care, prepare.
 Download the 2020 Good and Ready Brochure here.